honestbleeps/Reddit-Enhancement-Suite/README.md

 4. If you decide to add support for another media hosting site to RES, check out [lib/modules/hosts/example.js](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/lib/modules/hosts/example.js).
 Please be sure that they support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) so the sites do not need to be added as additional permissions, which has caused [headaches in the past](https://www.reddit.com/r/Enhancement/comments/1jskcm/announcement_chrome_users_did_your_res_turn_off/).

 5. If you decide to add a new module, check out [lib/modules/example.js](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/lib/modules/example.js).
-To add the module to the browser manifests, use `gulp add-module --file module.js` (replace `module.js` with your filename).
+To add the module to the browser manifests, use `gulp add-module module.js` (replace `module.js` with your filename).

 ## Project structure